Skip to main content

 At-risk groups are defined as adults and children with heart or lung problems, who are at greater risk of symptoms.
 Follow your doctor’s usual advice about exercising and managing your condition.

-The following conditions are classed as ‘at risk’ for sensitivity to Air Quality:
+The following conditions are classified as at-risk for sensitivity to air quality:

 • Allergies